 In the city center I saw graffiti artist 1escv in full action:

-I went to Halong Bay for 2 day's and booked a cabin on the Garden Bay ship, it was a great experience!
+I went to Halong Bay for 2 day's and booked a cabin on the Garden Bay ship, it was a great experience with amazing food.
 I will never forget waking up, opening the curtains and see the sweeping view over the bay and the mountains.

 Sitting on the deck, writing in my diary, sipping on a cocktail....
-Take me back pretty please!
+Happy days!